With five academic units spread across campus, CFAM students live and learn in a wide variety of educational environments.

 The UNO Art Gallery (first floor, Weber Fine Arts Building) is a vital cultural and educational forum for the study, contemplation, and critical analysis of works of art.
 The gallery strives to inform about the issues and challenges raised by the visual arts through the presentation of contemporary art from artists with regional and national reputations.
 These exhibitions expose students to the diversity and vitality of contemporary visual culture, making the significance of art and human values understandable to all.

 In addition, the UNO Art Gallery hosts a variety of events and supplemental exhibitions, including student thesis showcases.
-These events nurture and sustain the social, creative, and intellectual life of the Department of Art & Art History, and provide opportunities to meet members and supporters of the Omaha art community.
+These events nurture and sustain the social, creative, and intellectual life of the Art & Art History program, and provide opportunities to meet members and supporters of the Omaha art community.

 The historic Arts and Sciences Hall houses the School of Communication’s main office, as well as classrooms optimal for open discussion and learning and computer labs that allow for hands-on, individual research and creative production.
 UNO’s Speech Center is also located in this building to provide UNO students, graduate students, faculty and staff assistance with planning and executing oral presentations.